Symmetry-adapted single crystal yield criterion for non-Schmid materials: Introduction

-The importance of non-Schmid stresses was first recognized by \citet{asaro:77} on the basis of their \new{finite deformation studies of strain localization} in ductile crystals.
-They observed the formation of shear bands that formed due to stress bifurcations, which were attributed to micromechanical processes such as cross-slip of screw dislocations.
+\new{The importance of non-Schmid stresses was first recognized by \citet{asaro:77} on the basis of their \new{finite deformation studies of strain localization} in ductile crystals.
+They observed the formation of shear bands that resulted from stress bifurcations, which were attributed to micromechanical processes such as cross-slip of screw dislocations.
 If the crystal deforms by multiple slip, lattice rotation plays an important role in the localization process \citep{dao:93}.
-In order to quantify the effect of non-Schmid stresses on the initiation of elastic-plastic deformation, \citet{qin:92} proposed a simple yield criterion
+In order to quantify the effect of non-Schmid stresses on the initiation of elastic-plastic deformation, \citet{qin:92} proposed a simple yield criterion}

 where the effective stress $\tau^{*\alpha}$, corresponding to the slip system $\alpha$, was written as a linear combination of several components of the stress tensor $\bm{\sigma}$ with coefficients representing the relative importance of each stress.
-The work of \citet{duesbery:84}, \citet{ito:01}, as well as our more recent contribution \citep{groger:14a, groger:19a}, have demonstrated that the relevant stress components are primarily shear stresses acting both parallel and perpendicular to the slip direction.
-To incorporate these effects, the effective stress assigned to the slip system $\alpha$ was expressed using stress components resolved in two orthogonal systems rotated by $60^\circ$ in the zone of the slip direction $\mm$.
-One has the slip plane normal $\nn$, whereas the other (auxiliary) plane has normal $\nnn$.
-In terms of the stresses resolved in these systems, the effective stress was defined as
+The work of \citet{duesbery:84}, \citet{ito:01}, as well as our more recent contribution \citep{groger:14a, groger:19a}, have demonstrated that the relevant stress components are primarily shear stresses acting both parallel and perpendicular to the slip direction. \new{To incorporate these effects, the effective stress assigned to the slip system $\alpha$ was expressed using stress components resolved in two orthogonal systems mutually rotated by $60^\circ$ in the zone of the slip direction $\m$ (see \reffig{fig:rotsym}a).
+The slip plane in the first (reference) system has normal $\n$, whereas the so-called non-glide plane in the second (auxiliary) system has normal $\bm{n}'^\alpha$.} In terms of the stresses resolved in these systems, the effective stress was defined as